Don't Shoot Me I'm Only the Piano Player: Packaging

 The album's title came from an incident with legendary comedian Groucho Marx.
 John was playing the piano at a party at Marx's home; Marx, after an evening of constant ribbing (he referred to Elton John as 'John Elton'), held out his middle and index finger in the style of a pistol, pointed at John.
 John then raised his hands and said "Don't shoot me, I'm only the piano player" at Marx's gun imitation.

 The title is also a play on the 1960 François Truffaut film Shoot the Piano Player and the original Oscar Wilde quote "Don't shoot the piano player, he's doing his best", which Wilde said he saw in a saloon on a visit to the U.S. in 1882.

 The album's cover photograph, which shows a young couple outside a movie theatre whose marquee reads: Don't Shoot Me I'm Only The Piano Player starring Elton John; on the wall is a movie poster advertising the Marx Brothers' 1940 film Go West as a tribute to Groucho Marx.
 In keeping with the late-1950s theme, the photograph includes the tail end of a 1959 Plymouth Fury, a popular Chrysler Corporation family car in North America at the time.

+The cover photo was shot on the same Universal backlot that was used for the seventh episode of the first season of crime drama television series Banacek.
+This scene is from the episode's opening sequence.